Baked Sockeye Salmon

 • Transfer the salmon to the baking dish.
 Pour the garlic butter oil mixture over the fish and season with salt and pepper.

-• Roll the sides of the foil up slightly and bake the salmon for 17 minutes, or until tender on top.
+• Roll the sides of the foil up slightly and bake the salmon for 17 minutes, or until tender on top (you can also check the internal temperature and make sure it is 145F).

 • Remove the sockeye salmon from the oven, top it with remaining lemon slice and fresh dill, and cover with foil.
 Let the fish rest for 5 minutes, before serving.